Arabasta/ad-fullstack/README.md

 #### S3
 1. Create a bucket for transactions
-2. Create a bucket for predictions
-3. Create a bucket for models
-4. Add the bucket names to the environment variables
+2. Add the bucket names to the spring environment variables

 #### SES
 1. Go to the SES dashboard